Samantha Murray Sharan

-Samantha Dawn Murray Sharan (née Murray; born 9 October 1987) is a British tennis player.
+Samantha Dawn Murray Sharan (née Murray; born 9 October 1987) is a British tennis player who specializes in doubles.

+On 22 August 2022, she reached her best doubles ranking of world No. 76.

-Murray has won four singles titles and 26 doubles titles on the ITF Women's Circuit.
-On 23 September 2013, she reached her best singles ranking of world No. 165.
-On 22 August 2022, she peaked at No. 76 in the doubles rankings.
+Murray has won four singles titles and 28 doubles titles on the ITF Women's Circuit.
+On 23 September 2013, she peaked at No. 165 in the singles rankings.

+Career

 Murray made her WTA Tour debut at the 2011 Eastbourne Classic, losing to Anna Tatishvili in the first round.

-She is not related to tennis player Andy Murray.
+Partnering Laura Pigossi, she won the biggest title of her career to date by taking the doubles at the 2024 W1000 Wiesbaden Open, defeating Himeno Sakatsume and Anita Wagner in the final.

 Personal life

 Murray married Indian tennis doubles specialist Divij Sharan in July 2019.